4 Things Petite Models Are Tired of Hearing

 Written by: Bella Petite Cover Girl Emina Dedic

 BELLA PETITE MAGAZINE Enter the Bella Petite Model Search.
-WIN a photo shoot in California, a fashion editorial spread, and tearsheets for your portfolio and model promotions!
+WIN a photoshoot in California, magazine cover, editorials, profiles, model features, tearsheets for your portfolio, Ann Lauren catalog appearances, model promotions, and more!

 Enter the ONLY model search in the world for petite women 5’7″ and under!
-And yes, we are the vanguard magazine changing the fashion industry antiquated rules!
-Time for change, it’s about time.
+And yes, we are the vanguard magazine changing the fashion industry’s antiquated rules!
+Time for a change, it’s about time.